Blind Willie Johnson: Early life and career

-Willie Johnson was born on January 25, 1897, in Pendleton, Texas, a small town near Temple, Texas, to sharecropper Dock Johnson and Mary King.
+Willie Johnson was born on January 25, 1897, in Pendleton, Texas, a small town near Temple, Texas, to sharecropper Dock Johnson and Mary King, who died when Johnson was 4.
 His family, which according to the blues historian Stephen Calt included at least one younger brother (named Carl), moved to the agriculturally rich community of Marlin, where Johnson spent most of his childhood.
 There, the Johnson family attended church, most likely the Marlin Missionary Baptist Church, every Sunday, a habit that had a lasting impact on Johnson and fueled his desire to be ordained as a Baptist minister.
 When Johnson was five years old, his father gave him his first instrument, a cigar box guitar.

 Johnson was not born blind, though he was visually impaired at an early age.
 It is uncertain how he lost his sight but it is generally agreed by most of his biographers that he was blinded by his stepmother when he was seven years old, a claim that was first made by Johnson's widow, Angeline Johnson.
 In her recollection, Willie's father had violently confronted Willie's stepmother about her infidelity and, during the argument, she splashed Willie with a caustic solution of lye water, permanently blinding him.

 Few other details are known about his childhood.
 At some point, he met another blind musician, Madkin Butler, who had a powerful singing and preaching style that influenced Johnson's own vocal delivery and repertoire.
 Adam Booker, a blind minister interviewed by the blues historian Samuel Charters in the 1950s, recalled that while visiting his father in Hearne, Johnson would perform religious songs on street corners and had a tin cup tied to the neck of his Stella guitar to collect money.
-Occasionally, Johnson would play on the same street as Blind Lemon Jefferson but the extent of the two songsters' involvement with each other is unknown.
+Occasionally, Johnson would play on the same street as Blind Lemon Jefferson in Dallas' Deep Ellum district, but the extent of the two songsters' involvement with each other is unknown.

+Personal life

 In 1926 or early 1927, Johnson began an unregistered marriage with Willie B. Harris who occasionally sang on the street with him and accompanied him on piano at benefits for the Marlin Church of God in Christ.
 They had a daughter, Sam Faye Johnson Kelly, in 1931.

-Angeline Robinson (listed in the 1920 census as Anna), sister of blues guitarist L. C. Robinson, claimed to have married Johnson in 1927, although 1932 or 1933 is more likely.
+Angelina Broussard of Lafayette, Louisiana, (often erroneously listed as Angelina Robinson; and listed on Johnson's death certificate as Anna), claimed to have married Johnson in 1922, although September 15 1941 has been found to be correct.